 The ESS Story

 The European Spallation Source is the story of a new facility built on an established vision.
-Daily progress on the construction site and in the development of the technical components make it clear that ESS, after 20 years, is a reality.
-European nations are together building a neutron source of unparalleled power and scientific performance, with its home in southern Scandinavia.
+European countries are together building a neutron source of unparalleled power and scientific performance, with its home in southern Scandinavia.

 On 3 February 2011, representatives of the then 17 Partner Countries backing the European Spallation Source gathered at the Swedish Embassy in Paris.
 A Memorandum of Understanding was signed, codifying three established principles upon which the project could proceed as expected: an acceptance of Lund, Sweden, as the site for ESS; an agreement to collectively proceed with the Design Update for the facility; and an understanding that best efforts would be made by all parties to begin construction within a reasonable time frame.
 With the technical design and specifications established and construction of the facility in Lund well underway, ESS and its partners know what needs to be done to bring the vision to reality.
 The way forward, however, was not always as clear as it is today.